sunshine69/ansible-role-dynamic_iam/README.md

 * `docker_data_dir` - path to docker data directory, default to /var/lib/docker
 * `docker_data_file_system` - The file system to be format if `docker_data_device` is provided.
 Default: ext4
 * `docker_storage_driver` - The docker storage driver to be used.
 Default is 'devicemapper'.
 Note that it still has IO bottle neck if you use that driver.
+* `docker_clean_image_time` - Optional, Default: 'daily'.
+Possible value:
+  Supported by ansible corn module param 'special_time'.

+  Setup a cron task to remove the images daily to clean up local space.
+To disable set it to string 'disabled'

 ## Requirements